Chapter 7: Relative Heaven

 Society comprises a veritable labyrinth of structures.
 The most fundamental of these is the family.
 This is a purely natural structure held together by biological relationships.
 There is also a type of structure in human society called the team.
 This is more of an intellectual structure in that a team is formed by conscious design and is held together by the complementary abilities of its members as the combined means in meeting the objective for which it was formed.
 There are also civil, administrative, economic and commercial structures.
 These are purely artificial structures built to serve the ambitions of certain powerful individuals and their cliques.
 A social class, on the other hand has no inherent structure.
 It is simply an aid to human perception which groups together people with common qualities or circumstances.

-However, there is further natural (or anthropological) structure within human society.
-It is one which the artificial structures of our modern society have progressively eroded and now almost totally destroyed.
+There is, however, a further natural structure within human society.
+It is an anthropological structure, which the artificial structures of our modern society have progressively eroded and now almost totally destroyed.
 It is called a coterie.
 A family or a team is what we may call an absolute structure.
 It appears the same to everybody.
 This is true also of the artificial social structures.
 A coterie, on the other hand, is different.
 It is a relativistic structure.
 It is society as perceived and experienced by the individual.
 It may be visualised as a circle scribed upon the social plane, with the individual at its centre.
 Its periphery is that individual's social event-horizon.

 Those with whom one's relationships are strongest are close to the centre of his circle.
 This usually places his family close to the centre, along with teams of which he is currently a member.
 Being relativistic, each individual's coterie is unique.
 It is his point of view.
 It is his personal experience.
 His family and his team are, in this context, part of his coterie.
 They are part of the relativistic social continuum stretching outwards from himself to his social event horizon.
 As such, his family and teams are not here seen as the absolute structures they are on paper.
 Instead they are viewed from the inside outwards from his personal niche within each of them.